chandangupta1997/NESTSApp/ReadMe.md

 mongoose for mongoDB

+json web token for authentication and autrization

 Ability to create multiple tasks with properties, id, description,due_date, assignee, status, etc.

 Ability to add a team with various team members
 Ans :-
 this has been handles through userModel  as we have a section of TeamName in userModel

+so user having same teamName will be in Same Team

+ teamName:{
+        type:String

+    },

-Ability to assign a task to a team member
-Ans :- while assigning you can add their unique userId or if you want to assign by Name then we will search in database for his/her id and proceed
+Task:- Ability to assign a task to a team member solution :- while assigning you can add their unique userId or if you want to assign by Name then we will search in database for his/her id and proceed

-Ability to load all tasks with the assignee
+task :-Ability to load all tasks with the assignee

-ans:-  assigned Task field in userModel
+Solution :-  assigned Task field in userModel
 as assignedTask:[]